mtmanning93/Reach_reports/README.md

 ## Introduction

-Reach is a website where users have the abiltiy to create and post condition reports from their climbing adventures and expeditions.
-Non registered users have the ability to read reports and comments.
-Registered users have full CRUD functionailty over their reports, along with extra features, such as, commenting and liking other users reports.
+Reach is a website where users have the ability to create and post condition reports from their climbing adventures and expeditions.
+Non-registered users have the ability to read reports and comments.
+Registered users have full CRUD functionality over their reports, along with extra features, such as commenting and liking other users' reports.

 ## Getting Started
 To get started with deploying the project locally, visit this link below: